-Join the Mailing List Sign Up!
+Join Our Mailing List Sign Up

-Supporting BIPOC Entrepreneurs Through Lending Equality
+Supporting Entrepreneurs Through Lending

 Bridgette Johnson, owner of Central Café and Juice Bar, experienced these financial barriers firsthand – even before the pandemic.
 Bridgette attempted to secure capital to realize her dream of owning a community food business, “We went to conventional banks and we even went to our credit union asking for a business loan,” she mentioned, “those places will not give you a loan unless you have three years in the business.
 What do new people, [new] entrepreneurs do if they don’t have any money?
 Or for people that have a little bit like we did, to get the project going?”
 Bridgette stated.